 Plato’s goal in the Republic is to answer Glaucon’s challenge.
 The challenge appears to be straightforward.
 Socrates has to show that justice falls into the category of things that are valued both for their own sakes and also for what comes from them.

 Glaucon himself makes the case for thinking that justice belongs to a different category of things, namely, the ones that are valued only for what comes from them.
 Being just is like taking medicine or engaging in unpleasant physical training: if you could get the results you wanted without it, you would not do it (357).

 Why do the participants in the dialogue all agree that Glaucon and Thrasymachus are basically saying the same thing?

 Thrasymachus portrays justice as a fraud.
 It is either imposed by the strong on the weak or it is a constraint that the weak respect that the strong ignore.

 Glaucon, by contrast, describes justice as a reasonable looking deal.
 People found it impossible to get along without rules, so they made some rules, and that’s what we call justice.

 Those two stories look quite different to me.
 But Plato treats them as being the same thing.
 Why?

+I think that all these remarks correctly characterize the way the characters in the book see things.
 That said, I still think there is an important difference between Glaucon and Thrasymachus.
 Suppose you came to this book as a basically good person.
-If you were convinced by Thrasymachus, you should be convinced that you were mistaken and that your basically good life is a sham.
+If you were convinced by Thrasymachus, you should be convinced that you were mistaken and what you thought was a basically good life actually doesn’t make any sense.
 If you were convinced by Glaucon, you would also conclude that you were mistaken about what justice is really like.
 But I don’t see how coming to that conclusion would obviously lead you to reject justice altogether.
-You can still see the rules as good and worthy of your compliance even if they aren’t everything that they had seemed to be.
+You can still see the rules as good and worthy of your compliance even if they aren’t the way you thought they were.

 Plato doesn’t see it that way, of course.
 But this is a point on which I think I disagree with him.